 Responsible Birding - please help protect birds by following these simple guidelines.

-1. Do not use any audio or mechanical device (recorded calls, etc.) to attract birds and other wildlife.
-The use of such devices may induce stress and disrupt mating/nesting activities of wildlife.
-The energy birds use to respond to these artificial stresses could be used instead for foraging or raising young.
-(Code of Federal Regulations)
+1. Do not use devices and recorded sounds to attract birds and other wildlife.
+The use of such devices may induce stress and disrupt mating/nesting activities.
+The energy birds use to respond to artificial stresses is better used for foraging or raising young.

-2. Do not view birds or other wildlife with a flashlight or spotlight or laser light.
-This could molest the birds.
-(Code of Federal Regulations)
+2. Do not view birds or other wildlife with laser, spot or flash lights.

-3. Do not divulge locations of any special status species or nests observed in the park.
-Be particularly cautious about spreading such information over the Internet.
+3. Do not divulge locations, especially via the internet, of any special status species or nests observed in the park.

 4. Be quiet near birds, especially nesting birds or places with nesting colonies.
 Birds need to stay on their nests to protect their eggs or young from overheating or cold.
-Also, a bird flying off a nest could accidentally crush its eggs or young, and if it stays away too long the eggs or young could die from overheating or cold.
-An additional benefit of quiet observation is that you'll have greater success of viewing the birds if you don't frighten them off.
+Also, a bird flying off a nest could accidentally crush its eggs or young.
+An additional benefit of quiet observation is greater success in viewing the birds.

-6. Please note: If you observe a bird (or any other wildlife) in distress, please provide details about the species involved, the location, date, and time to the nearest park ranger.
+6. If you observe a bird or any other wildlife in distress, please provide details about the species involved, the location, date and time to the nearest park ranger.
 Do not attempt to get involved in the situation since wild animals can react unpredictably when in distress.
 Wild animals should never be handled by untrained individuals lacking proper gear and protective equipment .